-If your Calculation uses variables or a raw data table as an input (as opposed to a table/visualization/other output), you can use the standard Filter(s) dropdowns to quickly filter your R Output.
-This article describes how the QFilter
+If your Calculation uses variables or a raw data table as an input (as opposed to a table/visualization/other output), you can use the standard Filter(s) dropdowns to quickly filter that data for your R Calculation.
+This is useful when you have a custom R Calculation that should be recalculated based on filtering changed by a combo box (or other Control).
+Instead of having to build out the Control filtering logic inside the R code, you can simply use the variable QFilter

-object can be used within your R code to apply filters to respondent-level data.
+object can be used within your R code to apply filters to case-level data.

 Requirements